CGRU/cgru/README.md

 		return true;
 	}

-You will notice, that some parts of the code is not following these rules.
+You will notice, that some parts of the code are not following these rules.
 This is mostly because such code has been written before these rules were created or changed.